 Beneq has now been bought by SRI Intellectual, a high-tech Chinese company focusing on high-tech solutions and rail vehicle systems.

-On September 28, 2018, Beneq announced that it had sold all shares to a new, Chinese owner, Qingdao Sifang SRI Intellectual Technology Co.
+On September 28, 2018, Beneq was acquired by the Chinese company, Qingdao Sifang SRI Intellectual Technology Co.
 Ltd. (SRI Intellectual).
-Beneq, a Finnish company founded in 2005 with its headquarters in Espoo, is known the most renowned provider of thin film Atomic Layer Deposition (ALD) equipment for semiconductor machines and related R&D, and is the number one producer of thin film electroluminescent displays globally.
-Beneq is mostly, yet not exclusively, active in Europe.
-The firm has now been bought by SRI Intellectual, a high-tech Chinese company focusing on high-tech solutions and rail vehicle systems.
+Beneq, a Finnish company founded in 2005, is a renowned provider of thin film Atomic Layer Deposition (ALD) equipment and R&D for the semiconductor industry, as well as the number one producer of transparent electroluminescent (EL) displays globally.
+The new owner, SRI Intellectual, is a high-end supplier of intelligent technology solutions.
+The financial details of the sale remained undisclosed.

 Beneq is an established company in the field of Atomic Layer Deposition (ALD) equipment and R&D. ALD is a thin film deposition or coating technique, applied in next-generation technology manufacturing such as semiconductors, 5G, and the Internet of Things.
 ALD is essential in chip miniaturisation and the advancement of nanotechnology, both of which underpin the latest innovations shaping our digital age.
 Beneq also produces some of the world’s most transparent and durable electroluminescent (EL) displays, with growing applications across a wide spectrum of industries, from civilian and military vehicles to optical devices.